 This report has been prepared for Pacific Reef Fisheries (Australia) Pty Ltd (PRF) by Gassman Development Perspectives to fulfil the requirements of the Environmental Impact Monitoring Program (EIMP) developed by BTEQ in March, 2005.
-This monitoring program was developed in part to satisfy ongoing licensing requirements determined by the Department of Environment and Resource Management (DERM, formerly Environmental Protection Agency), Great Barrier Reef Marine Park Authority (GBRMPA) and the Department of Environment, Water, Heritage and the Arts (DEWHA, formerly Environment Australia).
+This monitoring program was developed in part to satisfy ongoing licensing requirements determined by the Department of Environment and Resource Management (DERM, formerly Environmental Protection Agency), Great Barrier Reef Marine Park Authority (GBRMPA) and the Department of Sustainability, Environment, Water, Population and Communities (DSEWPC, formerly Department of Environment, Water, Heritage and the Arts).

-This report outlines the results for the initial sampling event which commenced the three year monitoring program.
-This monitoring occurred on 22nd to 23rd November, 2010.
+This report outlines the results for the second sampling event which continued the three year monitoring program.
+This monitoring occurred on 24th to 25th November, 2011.
 The purpose of the biannual monitoring program is to determine any changes that occur to the receiving environment as a result of adjacent prawn farm activities.